CodeWithAloha/resilienthawaii.org/content/_index.md

----
-Title: Hawaii COVID-19 Resources
++++

+Title = "Hawaii COVID-19 Resources"
+Summary = "Crowdsourced resource of trusted, curated + editorial links specific to Hawaii concerning the novel coronavirus global pandemic (COVID-19/SARS-CoV-2)."
-Summary: Crowdsourced resource of trusted, curated + editorial links specific to Hawaii concerning the novel coronavirus global pandemic (COVID-19/SARS-CoV-2).
+Description = "Crowdsourced resource of trusted, curated + editorial links specific to Hawaii concerning the novel coronavirus global pandemic (COVID-19/SARS-CoV-2)."
----
+Images = ["img/post-cover.png"]

++++

-## COVID-19 Resources for Hawaii
+# Crowdsourced Hawaii COVID-19 Resources

-**Please feel free to share this document using this link**: [https://bit.ly/covid19hawaii](https://bit.ly/covid19hawaii)

-You can always download a PDF of the latest version of this document here: [Hawaii Covid-19 Resources.](https://docs.google.com/document/d/109TuM6aemnurZg91l2vjMVzTW2Ax3dkdNO3PacSnrD4/export?format=pdf)[pdf](https://docs.google.com/document/d/109TuM6aemnurZg91l2vjMVzTW2Ax3dkdNO3PacSnrD4/export?format=pdf)
+**Want to contribute?
+Click to make suggestions**: [https://bit.ly/covid19hawaii](https://bit.ly/covid19hawaii)

-### Introduction
+## Introduction

 This is a crowdsourced resource of trusted, curated + editorial links specific to Hawaii concerning the novel coronavirus global pandemic (COVID-19/SARS-CoV-2).
 To neighbor island folk, we really need your help filling in the gaps; our networks are primarily on Oahu.
 Here are examples that we are modeling this document after: [NYC United Against Coronavirus](https://docs.google.com/document/d/18WYGoVlJuXYc3QFN1RABnARZlwDG3aLQsnNokl1KhZQ/edit), [Tech:NYC](https://www.google.com/url?q=https://docs.google.com/document/d/12KbEKMrLrZf-nUvuHoFtLPHAARIDEc7kcWTUwBnI8dw/edit&sa=D&ust=1585458826721000&usg=AFQjCNFuLDspcRvdcNBKQk5OQfte3mzaCQ), [COVID-19 Los Angeles Mass Resource List](https://docs.google.com/document/d/1S-WJaMa4q3yNrEBfSFKEdSQArcNc_MTI2LiUA63Ycyg/edit#).
 Let’s do our best to not recreate the wheel.
 We encourage you to [make suggestions to the content in this document](https://support.google.com/docs/answer/6033474).

 **We are doing our best to maintain this page, but like everything else you read on the internet, please check the source to make sure it’s up to date!**

-### Contact
+## Contact

 A group of volunteers are working on this project.
 If you are working on a similar effort, let’s join forces!
 If you have any questions,comments, information or resources for this document, or would like to help with this effort, please email us at [hawaiicovidresources@gmail.com](mailto:hawaiicovidresources@gmail.com).

-### Immediate Needs
+## Immediate Needs

-#### Symptoms/When should you get screened?
+### Symptoms/When should you get screened?

 To help manage available healthcare resources for the public statewide, the Hawaii **Department of Health (DOH) advises everyone to take the following steps:**